Recla1mer/picture_analysis/README.md

 Do not worry.
 You don't need to be good at python to operate this program as we implemented a user interface.
 Download "picture_analysis" (folder must include pa.py, pa_plot.py and pa_interface.py) and store an additional folder inside containing the images.
 Afterwards run pa_interface.py.
 The program will tell you the next steps and explain all its components in english.
-If you are more comfortable with german look at the sixt chapter ("Automatisierung") of the file: "Protokoll.pdf".
+If you are more comfortable with german look at the sixt chapter ("Automatisierung") of the file: "Protokoll_EBIC.pdf".
 There you will be fully introduced and guided through the program.
 Hope it works, fingers crossed :D

 Example of required folder structure: